Luiz Henrique (footballer, born 2001): Zenit Saint Petersburg

 On 20 January 2025, Russian champions Zenit St. Petersburg announced the transfer of Luiz Henrique to Zenit, with Artur moving in the opposite direction, and Wendel also moving to Botafogo at the end of the 2024–25 Russian season.
 Luiz Henrique signed a contract with Zenit for four years, with an optional fifth year.

 International career

 Luiz Henrique made his debut for the Brazil national team on 6 September 2024 in a World Cup qualifier against Ecuador at the Estádio Couto Pereira.
 He started the game and played 62 minutes in Brazil's 1-0 win.

+In May 2026, Henrique was selected for Brazil's squad for the 2026 FIFA World Cup.